SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Preliminaries: learning scalar and vector fields on the sphere

-A natural way to achieve equivariance, in both (i) and (ii), is to construct the neural network using building blocks (layers), made of group-convolutions, activation function, and pooling, that are themselves equivariant.
+A natural way to satisfy both equivariant conditions is by stacking building blocks (group-convolutions, post-composition with an activation function, pooling, ...) that satisfy themselves both conditions, as compositions of equivariant functions are equivariant.